dxos/wrtc/docs/build-from-source.md

 ## Web Platform Tests

-[web-platform-tests/wpt](https://github.com/web-platform-tests/wpt) defines a suite of WebRTC tests. node-webrtc borrows a technique from [jsdom/jsdom](https://github.com/jsdom/jsdom) to run these tests in Node.js.
-Run the tests with
+[web-platform-tests/wpt](https://github.com/web-platform-tests/wpt) defines a suite of WebRTC tests. `@/webrtc`borrows a technique from [jsdom/jsdom](https://github.com/jsdom/jsdom) to run these tests in Node.js.

+Run the tests with:
 ```
 npm run wpt:test
 ```

 ## Browser Tests

-These tests are run by Circle CI to ensure node-webrtc remains compatible with the latest versions of Chrome and Firefox.
+These tests are run by CircleCI to ensure `@/webrtc` remains compatible with the latest versions of Chrome and Firefox.

 ```
 npm run test:browsers